korydraughn/irods_client_http_api/API.md

     -H 'Authorization: Bearer <token>' \
     --data-urlencode 'op=remove' \
     --data-urlencode 'lpath=<string>' \ # Absolute logical path to a data object.
+    --data-urlencode 'catalog-only=<integer>' \ # 0 or 1.
+If set to 1, removes only the catalog entry.
     --data-urlencode 'no-trash=<integer>' \ # 0 or 1.
 Defaults to 0.
 If set to 1, permanently deletes the data object.
-    --data-urlencode 'unregister=<integer>' # 0 or 1.
+    --data-urlencode 'admin=<integer>' # 0 or 1.
 Defaults to 0.
-Removes only the catalog entry.
+Execute as a rodsadmin.
 ```

+`catalog-only` and `no-trash` are mutually exclusive parameters.
+Setting both to 1 will result in an error.

+`catalog-only` requires rodsadmin level privileges.
+This requirement can be relaxed by adjusting the iRODS server's policy.

 #### Response